Synthetic Platelets Boost Clotting

 Another key feature of the new synthetic platelets is their ability to induce clot contraction, which is thought to help stabilize the clot and protect it from breaking down.
 This is a function of natural platelets that has not previously been seen in synthetic platelets.
 The researchers think these synthetic platelets can induce clot contraction because they are highly deformable, which permits more extensive engagement of the clot through the recognition motifs.
 That deformability is a direct result of the low level of cross-linking.
 “With the addition of even small amounts of cross-linker—2% cross-linking density—we inhibited clot contraction,” Brown says.

-The researchers injected the synthetic platelets into rats whose femoral veins were then cut.
-Rats that received the synthetic platelets bled less than rats that didn’t receive them.
+The researchers injected the synthetic platelets into rats.
+Rats that received the synthetic platelets bled less when cut than rats that didn’t receive them.

 More data are needed on the biodistribution and clearance of the particles, says Erin Lavik, a biomedical engineer at Case Western Reserve University who is also working on synthetic platelets.
 “With inflexible particles, we’re limited in how large we can make them and get good clearance from uninjured tissues,” she says.
 “If these flexible ones avoid that issue, they could have significant application.”